github/developer.github.com/content/v3/media.md

     HTTP/1.1 200 OK
     X-GitHub-Media-Type: github.v3; param=full; format=json

-## Comment Body Properties
+## Comment body properties

 The body of a comment can be written in [GitHub Flavored Markdown][gfm].
-Issues, Issue Comments, Pull Request Comments, and Gist Comments all accept these same media types:
+Issues, issue comments, Pull Request comments, and Gist comments all accept these same media types:

 ### Raw